American Go Association Rules - Short Version

 5) Capture: A liberty of a stone is a vacant, horizontally or vertically adjacent intersection.
 A single stone in the middle of an empty board has four liberties: the vacant intersections above, below, left and right of the stone.
 The intersections diagonal to the stone are not adjacent and are not counted as liberties of the stone.
 A single stone on a side intersection has a maximum of three liberties; a single stone in the corner has a maximum of two liberties.

-Stones of the same color are said to be connected if they are adjacent along horizontal or vertical lines on the board (each occupies a liberty of the other).
-Two stones are part of the same string if they are linked by a chain of connected stones of the same color.
+Stones of the same colour are said to be connected if they are adjacent along horizontal or vertical lines on the board (each occupies a liberty of the other).
+Two stones are part of the same string if they are linked by a chain of connected stones of the same colour.
 The liberties of a string of stones are the liberties of all the individual stones in that string.

 After a player moves, any stone or string of stones belonging to the opponent which is completely surrounded by the player's own stones, leaving no liberties, is captured, and removed from the board.
 Such stones become prisoners of the capturing player.
 It is illegal for a player to move so as to create a string of his or her own stones which is completely surrounded (without liberties) after any surrounded opposing stones are captured.